bumpmann/chsplicer/ROADMAP.md

 Roadmap
 -------

-- nn: learn depending on occurences, stream? cross validation?
+- ai enhancements (more than one meas ?)
 - plugin dictionaryTranslator: fallback option
-- changelog
+- check mem size in hard configs https://stackoverflow.com/questions/50631977/making-sure-node-options-max-old-space-size-is-working
-- check mem size for scan plugin https://stackoverflow.com/questions/50631977/making-sure-node-options-max-old-space-size-is-working
+- config help for options and parameters validation
-- config help for options
+- ask to download ffmpeg if not found